Neurofeedback

 Due to her special interest in developmental trauma, Whitney was first introduced to neurofeedback through Sebern Fisher’s book “Neurofeedback in the Treatment of Developmental Trauma.”
 Sebern has been using neurofeedback in her practice to treat early childhood trauma and neglect since the 1990’s and continues to mentor trauma therapists, including Whitney, who integrate neurofeedback training into their mental health practices.
 If you’re interested in learning more about neurofeedback from her perspectives, check out her excellent FAQ webpage

 Neurofeedback has been around for a long time and there are many different approaches and theories behind what makes neurofeedback effective.
-While Whitney generally prefers a specific type of neurofeedback training called “4-channel multivariate coherence training” (just "coherence” training for short), she provides two types of neurofeedback training.
-Click on the buttons below to learn about each.
+Whitney offers a specific type of neurofeedback training called “4-channel multivariate coherence training” (just "coherence” training for short) combined with a form of amplitude training.
+Click on the buttons below to learn more specifics about coherence training.

-Whitney provides neurofeedback to individuals who are actively participating in therapy with another therapist.
-Therapy is key to the neurofeedback process so Whitney only works with individuals who are currently actively engaged in therapy.
+Whitney only provides neurofeedback to individuals who are actively participating in therapy with another therapist.
+Neurofeedback is not a replacement or alternative to therapy so Whitney only works with individuals who are currently actively engaged in therapy.
 Unfortunately, neurofeedback is not yet covered by insurance plans and must be paid out-of-pocket (note: HSA cards are accepted).
 Below are details regarding cost:

 Initial neurofeedback telehealth consultation (60 minutes) - $200